Board of Directors

 Emily Swartz

-Emily earned a Bachelor’s degree in Psychology and Sociology from Campbellsville University, where she was also a First Generation Scholar Mentor.
-She is passionate about working with youth of all backgrounds.
-She plans to pursue an MEd in Clinical Mental Health Counseling to advocate for youth’s mental health prioritization.
+Emily earned Bachelor’s degrees in Psychology and Sociology from Campbellsville University, where she was a First Generation Scholar Mentor.
+She is passionate about working with youth of all backgrounds and is pursuing an MEd in Clinical Mental Health Counseling.

 Sydney Givens